Christian Democratic Union (East Germany)

-The Christian Democratic Union of Germany (Christlich-Demokratische Union Deutschlands, CDU) was an East German political party founded in 1945.
+The Christian Democratic Union of Germany (Christlich-Demokratische Union Deutschlands, CDU) – also referred to as the East CDU or CDUD – was an East German political party founded in 1945.
 It was part of the National Front with the Socialist Unity Party and a bloc party until 1989.

 It contested the free elections in 1990 as an arm of the West German Christian Democratic Union, into which it merged after German reunification later that same year.